apcode/tensorflow_fasttext/README.md

 # FastText in Tensorflow

-This is a version of Facebook's [FastText](https://github.com/facebookresearch/fastText) implemented in Tensorflow.
+This based on the ideas in Facebook's [FastText](https://github.com/facebookresearch/fastText) implemented in Tensorflow.
 However, it is not an exact replica of fastText.
-Instead I implement the main classifier using either a skipgram or cbow word vector embedding.
+Instead I only implement the classifier using an embedding layer to classification.
 I do not intend to implement heirarchical softmax, instead using nce loss for training.

+I may implement skipgram and cbow training later.

 ## Implemented:
-- skipgram and cbow word and sentence vectors
-- out of vocab word vectors
 - classification of text
-- char ngrams, hashed to vectors (not yet implemented)
+- char ngrams, hashed to n bins
 - train, test and predict programs

 ## Not Implemented:
+- separate word vector training
 - heirarchical softmax (I'm using NCE (sampled) loss instead).
 - quantize models